-One plant which finally seems to have established itself this year is our lovely little bougainvilIea.
+One plant which finally seems to have established itself this year is our lovely little bougainvillaea.
 It’s still only small but we have visions of it climbing over the pool railings and tumbling down in tropical splendour.
 Let’s hope it survives another winter!

-In contrast to the delicate bougainvillea one plant that thrives in the garden at Lou Messugo is rosemary.
+In contrast to the delicate bougainvillaea one plant that thrives in the garden at Lou Messugo is rosemary.
 The bushes surrounding the door to the gîte have to be cut back severely on a regular basis or they’d take over.
 There’s certainly no shortage of herbs for our guests to use!

 I hope you’ve enjoyed your tour of our September garden.
 As you can see there are no signs of autumn here yet, we still have a few weeks of summer left.
 What’s happening in your garden right now?